zpalmtree/r34-downloader/README.md

 `./r34downloader`

 in the directory you wish to run the program.
-See the top section for more info.
+See the flags section to customize how you use the program.

 #### Windows installation
 The setup is the same on windows, I have tried it using a cywgin terminal and it works fine, I have not tried using windows cmd, but I have no reason to believe it would be any different.